MariaLuisaBa/MariaLuisaBa.github.io/DEPLOYMENT.md

 git add .
-git commit -m "Initial commit" git branch -M main git remote add origin https://github.com/YOUR_USERNAME/mariasite.git git push -u origin main
+git commit -m "Initial commit" git branch -M main git remote add origin https://github.com/MariaLuisaBa/MariaLuisaBa.github.io.git git push -u origin main
 ```

 ### 4. Enable GitHub Pages

+**For User Page (MariaLuisaBa.github.io):**
 1. Go to your repository on GitHub
 2. Click on "Settings" tab
 3. Scroll down to "Pages" section
+4. Under "Source", select "Deploy from a branch"
+5. Select "main" branch and "/ (root)" folder
+6. Click "Save"

+**For Project Page:**
+1. Go to your repository on GitHub
+2. Click on "Settings" tab
+3. Scroll down to "Pages" section
 4. Under "Source", select "GitHub Actions"
-5. This will use the workflow we created in `.github/workflows/deploy.yml`
+5. This will use the workflow in `.github/workflows/deploy.yml`

 ### 5. Install Dependencies and Deploy